Radiography Degree Concentration

 - Radiology technologist

 The Department of Diagnostic and Therapeutic Sciences anticipates that graduates of this program will seek the following professional state licenses or national certifications: Registered Radiographer, R.T.
-(R).
+(R). and state licensure.

 Program Goals and Outcomes